kbaseapps/mags_mash/README.md

 You can also learn more about the apps implemented in this module from its [catalog page](https://narrative.kbase.us/#catalog/modules/mags_mash) or its [spec file]($module_name.spec).

+This SDK application leverages the KBase sketch service. fid more info about the sketch service [here](https://www.github.com/kbaseapps/sketch_service)

 # Setup and test

 Add your KBase developer token to `test_local/test.cfg` and run the following: